Photo by Kai Oberhäuser on Unsplash

 February 13, 2014

-Inspired by Curren$y for when I first dreamed of a room I would name in my home, SHOWROOM…
+Inspired by Curren$y, for when I first dreamed of a room in my home I’d name, SHOWROOM…–BuddWrites

-In my inaugural publishing, I’ll avoid poetic language, but maybe later.
-However, I have an infatuation for the artistic constructs and innovative manufacturing’s the automotive industry has evolved to today.
-From automobiles without air condition to cars with satellite radio, the industry has brought us a challenging dynamic market of products with so much more in store to put to the test.
-On a personal note, I can be somewhat melodramatic when I think about what prospective concept cars and airplanes will feature.
+With an infatuation for the artistic constructs and innovative manufacturing’s out of the automotive industry, evolving from automobiles without air conditioning, to cars with satellite radio, the industry has brought the market a dynamic of products with so much more in store.
+On a personal note, I can be melodramatic when I think about what prospective concept cars and airplanes will feature.

-Meanwhile, I sat on my bike off the side of 82nd avenue only to get a landing show that I would only dream of someday orchestrating.
-Later in the hot summer day I’d reenact the landing scene with my airplane toys from K-B Toy Store.
+Meanwhile, I’d be sitting off the side of 82nd avenue on my bike watching a landing show that I dreamt of someday orchestrating from the cockpit.
+Later on during these hot summer days, I’d reenact the landing scenes with my airplane toys from K-B Toy Store on our kitchen floor.

-Growing up, seeing an Oldsmobile’s Cutlass overheat in my cousin’s driveway, or a family of five (5) pulling up to church on a Sunday morning in a Suburban that was kept as clean as the assumed love in the family, seemed abundant.
-The condition of a vehicle signified the appreciation that the head-of-household had for his/her belongings and creations.
+From seeing my cousin’s Oldsmobile Cutlass overheat in his driveway, to a family of five pull up to church on a Sunday morning in a Suburban, both kept as clean as the assumed love in their family, the condition of these vehicles signified the appreciation that the head-of-household had for his/her belongings and creations.
 It moved me to see the difference in how people took care of their possessions.

-However, the Cutlass was more of a struggle for those who were trying to get to work on time but had to twist many wrenches and valve caps to cool down their V8 Bonneville overheating engines.
+My cousin’s Cutlass represented a struggle, symbolizing those who were trying to get to work on time but had to twist a few wrenches and valve caps to cool down their V8 Bonneville overheating engines.

-This was the eye opener for me, and it may not make sense to you, but it’s not always going to because some of us do not focus on perspective as often.
-I look at it like this: whoever is the head-of-household, or owner of the vehicle, should keep it up as if it’s a member of the family.
-Mechanically and cosmetically.
+This was the eye opener for me, and it may not make sense to you, but it’s not always going to because some of us don’t focus on perspective as often.
+You take care of one thing, take care of all.

-Eventually I would take on a more precise understanding of body styles for vehicles.
-To be specific, I inductively educated myself on GM’s A-Body type platforms and G-Body type platforms that hold my favorite chassis like the early Pontiac GTO, Oldsmobile 442, and 2nd generation Chevy Chevelle.
-In my opinion, the H-Body and its sister platforms G, C, and K were the revolutionary GM models introducing luxury, compact, and economy.
+After taking on a precise understanding of body styles for vehicles, and inductively educating myself on GM’s A and G-Body type platforms that hold my favorite chassis, I started to look at the early Pontiac GTOs, Oldsmobile 442, and 2nd generation Chevy Chevelle much different.
+Seeing its sister platforms G, C, and K become GM’s revolutionary models, it introduced luxury, compact, and economy.
 Most H-bodies housed the 3800 Bonneville V6 engines with a supercharge option.
-Not economical today.
-Although, compared to the original B-body platforms (similar C and D platforms), some were.
+Not economical today, but compared to the original B-body platforms, there’s less of an engine to cool.

-I still appreciate GM for the designing of the 6th generation Pontiac Grand Prix.
-NASCAR definitely brought a presence to the dealership with this W-body platform.
-I don’t want to get into the specifics of the 97-2003 Grand Prix, but the turn Pontiac took with this design ran far from the previous models.
-Also, and not necessarily in direct competition, although debatable, Chevrolet’s 6th generation Monte Carlo mirrored this NASCAR’ESQUE body style that hugged the expressways and causeways at higher speeds.
+GM designed the 6th generation Pontiac Grand Prix, with a NASCAR looking body, bringing a presence to the dealership in a W-body platform.
+I don’t want to get into the specifics of the 97-2003 Grand Prix, but the turn Pontiac took with this design ran far from the previous body styles.
+Also, and not necessarily in direct competition, although debatable, Chevy’s 6th generation Monte Carlo mirrored this NASCAR’ESQUE body style that hugged the expressways at high speeds.

 Both 6th generation GM models took a much needed turn in body styles by going to a 2nd generation W-body platform.

-In theory, the body of the 6th generation Grand Prix was designed to divert the oncoming air under the front bottom bumper of the vehicle at high speeds; pushing the air out toward the back and sides so that the front of the vehicle would hug to the ground.
+In theory, the front bottom bumper of the 6th generation Grand Prix was designed to divert oncoming air beneath the vehicle at high speeds; pushing the air out toward the back and sides so that the front of the car would hug the road.
 This of course was an advantage for its front wheel drive feature.
-And I only say theory, because this is too much of a precocious feature to be released in the late 20th century.
+And I say theory because its categorized as a ‘grocery getter’.

 Whereas you have the ZL1 Camaro 14 years later with that similar, ostensibly aggressive feature on its front grill.

-I can only imagine one would be upset settling for the SE Grand Prix which did not support this feature.
-The only downside about the Grand Prix GT and Supercharged GTP trim is that they share the similar interior as the less sporty SE trim models.
-They also resemble other less sporty competitor vehicles in the Daimler-Chrysler family; Dodge Stratus to be exact.
+I’d be upset settling for the SE Grand Prix because it doesn’t support this feature.
+And the downside of the Grand Prix GT and Supercharged GTP trim is that they share similar interiors of the less sporty SE models.
+Also, resembling the other less sporty competitor vehicles in the Daimler-Chrysler family; Dodge Stratus to be exact.

-In addition to this, my plate filler complemented the front vehicle’s slick round body design.
-Which offended parking reinforcement downtown PDX.
+In addition to that, the plate filler complemented the front vehicle’s slick round body design.
+Which offended parking reinforcement downtown Portland, Oregon.

-The dual exhaust grew on me – I fell in love with GM the more I saw my Grand Prix’s GT trim’s dual exhaust, dipped in sauce.
+Its dual exhaust grew on me and I fell in love with GM the more I saw my Grand Prix’s GT trim’s exhaust, ‘dipped in sauce’.
 It was Pontiac’s and Chevy’s from there on out.
-Unfortunately, GM pulled the plug on Pontiac the year after I started consistently breaking my neck admiring those Grand Prix’s.
-And I always found the Grand Prix’s much under-appreciated, I would always see some scoundrel hitting a curve with well warped shocks and struts.
-Often the paint scrapped off the fenders and cracked windshields.
+Unfortunately, GM pulled the plug on Pontiac the year after I started breaking my neck admiring the Grand Prix.
+It’s the first car I got infatuated with that’s also under-appreciated; scoundrels hitting curbs with warped shocks and struts, paint scraped off the fenders, and cracked windshields.

-I do appreciate the individuals who have kept the Grand Prix in pristine condition, like me, before my transmission fluid started to bleed into the exhaust.
-This is a rare disaster but seals and gaskets for GM back then were as weak as the plastic it may have been carted on in factories.
-Anti-Freeze was flooding into my intake manifold gasket; for those that do not understand this issue, it’s common for mechanics to mistake this for a blown head gasket.
-However, GM and Pontiac did admit to it and issued a recall.
-GM salute.
+I do appreciate individuals who’ve kept their Grand Prix in pristine condition, like me, before my transmission fluid started bleeding into the exhaust.
+It’s a rare disaster, but seals and gaskets for GM back then were as weak as the plastic they were carted on through factories.